Legislative Assembly of Queensland

-The Legislative Assembly of Queensland is the sole chamber of the unicameral Parliament of Queensland established under the Constitution of Queensland.
-Elections are held every four years and are done by full preferential voting.
-The Assembly has 93 members, who have used the letters MP after their names since 2000 (previously they were styled MLAs).
+The Legislative Assembly of Queensland is the sole chamber of the Parliament of Queensland, established under the provisions of the state constitution.
+Elections are held at fixed four-year intervals and are conducted by way of full preferential voting.
+The Assembly has 93 members, who are entitled to use the post-nominal letters MP (having been styled as MLAs prior to 2000).
+Under the principles of Westminster government and the fusion of powers, the executive (consisting of the premier and cabinet ministers) is drawn from the membership of the legislature.
+Government is formed by the party or coalition with a majority of seats in the Assembly, with the Governor of Queensland formally appointing officeholders.

-There is approximately the same population in each electorate; however, that has not always been the case (in particular, a malapportionment system - not, strictly speaking, a gerrymander - dubbed the Bjelkemander was in effect during the 1970s and 1980s).
+Each electorate has roughly the same population; however, this has not always been the case.
+A system of malapportionment dubbed the Bjelkemander (not, strictly speaking, a gerrymander) was in effect during the 1970s and 1980s.
 The Assembly first sat in May 1860 and produced Australia's first Hansard in April 1864.

-Following the outcome of the 2015 election, successful amendments to the electoral act in early 2016 include: adding an additional four parliamentary seats from 89 to 93, changing from optional preferential voting to full-preferential voting, and moving from unfixed three-year terms to fixed four-year terms.
-As of October 2024, the Liberal National Party (LNP) has 52 of 93 seats and formed majority government within the unicameral chamber.
+Following the outcome of the 2015 election, amendments to the Electoral Act in early 2016 added an additional four parliamentary seats (bringing the total from 89 to 93), changed the voting system from optional preferential voting to full preferential voting, and replaced unfixed three-year terms with fixed four-year terms.
+As of August 2026, the Liberal National Party (LNP) has 53 of 93 seats and forms majority government within the chamber.